 Submitting a strong GRE/GMAT score can boost your profile, especially for competitive courses or scholarship applications.

-Work Experience and Other Conditions
+Work Experience and Other Requirements for Masters in Spain

 While not mandatory for all programs, 1–3 years of work experience can strengthen your application, especially for business, management, and technology programs.